 The master of education with a major in special education is designed for those who wish to earn a license in teaching special education as part of their graduate degree programs.
 A core of 30 hours followed by additional courses to total a minimum of 36 hours is required for the graduate degree.
 Licensure in mild disabilities (learning disabilities, mental retardation and/or behavior disorders) may be earned with 30 hours.
-A minimum of 12 hours is required for a provisional license.
+A minimum of 7.5 hours is required for a provisional license.

 Successful completion of a program portfolio equivalent to that of the Pathway Portfolio (described above) will be required for this major.
 The portfolio will demonstrate that the learner has met the state and national standards (Common Core of Knowledge and Skills Essential for All Beginning Special Education Teachers from the Council for Exceptional Children) for special education teaching.
-Additionally, those desiring to be licensed in Kansas must pass the ETS Praxis II assessments x0353 Education of Exceptional Students: Core Content Knowledge and x0542 Education of Exceptional Students: Mild to Moderate Disabilities.
+Additionally, those desiring to be licensed in Kansas must pass the ETS Praxis II assessments as defined by the Kansas State Department of Education.